-- Personalization: Personalization has to do with the act of getting to know the customer through well informed data gathering.
+- Personalization as part of analytical CRM application areas: Personalization has to do with the act of getting to know the customer through well-informed data gathering.
 You are able to look at the past interaction of the customer with the organisation and use the knowledge to come up with personalized services for the customer.
-This might also include provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.
+This might also include the provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.

 At the end of this lesson, we have been able to discover that:

-- Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modeling, event monitoring, channel optimization and personalization.
+- Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modelling, event monitoring, channel optimization and personalization.

 - Loyalty analysis helps Organisation’s to know the rate at which customers are defecting to competitors’ lifecycle

-- Predictive modeling use customers past information with the organisation predict customers’ next move.
+- Predictive modelling use customers past information with the organisation predict customers’ next move.

-- Event monitoring monitors important dates in the lives of propels and customers and use it to come up with strategies that will allow those dates to be used to the Organisation’s advantage.
+- Event monitoring monitors important dates in the lives of propels and customers and uses it to come up with strategies that will allow those dates to be used to the Organisation’s advantage.

 - Channel optimization ensures that customers have the same experience irrespective of the channel they are using to interact with the organisation.

-- Personalization allows organisation to come up with personalized contents that helps the organisation to customers for life.
+- Personalization allows the organisation to come up with personalized contents that help the organisation to customers for life.

 PS: Do you want to learn Digital marketing or Microsoft Excel?
 Youu can subscribe to my Youtube channel to learn for free.